-Teachers at GWA utilise a range of teaching strategies to meet individual student needs.
-These incorporate strategies from a number of areas, including our fully qualified teachers' own experience, training and expertise from our GWA Student Support Services team, as well as from the IB approaches to teaching.
+Teachers at GWA utilize a range of teaching strategies to meet individual student needs.
+These incorporate strategies from a number of areas, including our teachers' own experience and training, along with expertise offered by our GWA Student Support Services team, all related to IB Approaches to Teaching.
 Teaching in IB programmes is:

-Inquiry based Provoking curiosity in order to structure and sustain exploration Concept driven Planning and teaching through concepts that are transferable to new contexts/situations Contextualised Reaching beyond the scope of individual subjects to establish relevance in the real world Collaborative Promoting effective teamwork and purposeful/productive work Differentiated Providing access to learning for a diversity of learners and needs Informed by assessment Balancing assessment of learning, and to inform future learning in everu
+Inquiry based Provoking curiosity in order to structure and sustain exploration Concept driven Planning and teaching through concepts that are transferable to new contexts/situations Contextualized Reaching beyond the scope of individual subjects to establish relevance in the real world Collaborative Promoting effective teamwork and purposeful/productive work Differentiated Providing access to learning for a diversity of learners and needs Informed by assessment Balancing assessment of learning, and to inform future learning